arthurvinx/seriation/README.md

 ## About this software
 This software solves the [Seriation](http://www.jstatsoft.org/v25/i03) problem finding a suitable linear order for a set of proteins.
-The result is a list of proteins ordered in one dimension, such that functionally associated proteins are closer.
+The result is a list of proteins ordered in one dimension such that functionally associated proteins are closer.

 ## Authors
 The software was developed by [Felipe Kuentzer](http://lattes.cnpq.br/1979213773480902), in collaboration with